Hi. I’m Tara.

 a career teaching science in a public high school my life as a full-time work-from-home mom, inbound marketing manager, and consultant.
 I work with bloggers, teaching them to improve their SEO and make more money, and I work with businesses, teaching them how to work with bloggers, improve their search traffic, and use social media.

 I have a B.S. in secondary education and an M.Ed. in teaching and curriculum, both from The Pennsylvania State University.
 I also earned a Writing Specialist Certificate from Penn State.
-If you’re interested in my full professional profile, please contact me.
+If you’re interested in my full professional profile, please jump over to LinkedIn or contact me.
 I’m really kinda brilliant.

 But not modest.
 That doesn’t come naturally.